logological/logological.org/README.md

 link somewhere.

-Maledicta table requires MDB for sortable table, so switch to another free table library such as https://datatables.net/examples/styling/bootstrap5.html
+Maledicta table requires MDB for sortable table, so switch to another free table library such as https://datatables.net/examples/styling/bootstrap5.html or https://www.jqueryscript.net/table/Feature-Rich-Data-Table-Bootstrap.html

 To do:

 * Install ScrollReveal (via NPM on startbootstrap-resume)
 * Change fonts
 * Domesticate external resources
-**
+* Archive of news

 # Souce code for logological.org